Campus Policy on Centers, Institutes and Similar Entities

 Oversight of Category 2 Centers

 As with Category 1 Centers, vice presidents and deans provide oversight for all Category 2 Centers within their units subject to the final authority of the Provost.
-However, the Assistant Vice President for Research Administration is responsible for supporting the Provost to ensure compliance and funding coordination for all Category 2 Centers.
+However, the Associate Vice President for Research Administration is responsible for supporting the Provost to ensure compliance and funding coordination for all Category 2 Centers.

 Primarily due to their complexity, visibility, and receipt of external funding, Category 2 Centers are more explicitly covered by the requirements stipulated in EO 751 and, therefore, the following additional requirements apply to Category 2 Centers only: